 With limited resources and continually increasing energy demands, the need for more environmentally-friendly power sources is higher than ever.
 Because of this need, experts are working around the clock to develop new innovations that satisfy these needs without compromising the earth’s precious resources.
 Although this rapidly-evolving body of devices has impacted the world in a positive way, it can be difficult to keep up with.
 To illustrate the major differences between two common and constantly-evolving systems, the following will compare solar panels and solar shingles.

 Solar shingles have historically been considered less efficient than their paneled peers, but advances in technology have made the competition between the two a bit tougher.
 In 2008, the U.S. Department of Energy’s National Renewable Lab introduced a “copper indium gallium diselenide (CIGS) thin-film solar cell” that reached a record 19.9 percent conversion efficiency.
-Traditional solar cells have pretty steadily maintained a conversion efficiency rate of about 20 percent, which more efficient models of solar tiles can easily reach and even exceed.
+Traditional solar cells have pretty steadily maintained a conversion efficiency rate of about 20 percent.
+Solar shingles may one day outpace solar panels in efficiency, but we’re not quite there yet.